IshaqueAppiah/ai_test/CURRICULUM.md

 ## Expectations
 - Study all weekly docs and pre-reads for the next session
 - Attend and participate in all live sessions
-- Commit frequently to git and prepare to demo all weekly labs
+- Commit frequently to git, demo weekly labs
-- Share knowledge in Slack
+- Share knowledge in Slack (*#ai-application-development*)
 	- One helpful post per week that includes a code snippet or a reading summary
 	- Comments on posts that provides additional feedback or reflection
 - Participate and contribute with integrity